Gracie joins Culpeper Police Department as support animal

-The Culpeper Police Department’s newest member – Gracie, a 10-week-old Australian Sheppard puppy – is joining the force to provide a much different role than her four-legged co-workers.
+One of the Culpeper Police Department’s newest members – Gracie, a 10-week-old Australian Sheppard puppy – is joining the force to provide much different services than her four-legged co-workers.

 Instead of having a nose for narcotics, Gracie will serve as the department’s first support canine.
 She joins the Peer Support Team, which consists of officers who ensure those responding to critical incidents have the necessary support.

-Proving to be a quick leaner, Gracie is undergoing obedience and socialization training and is already sitting, rolling over and laying down upon command.
+Proving to be a quick leaner, Gracie is already sitting, rolling over and laying down upon command as she undergoes obedience and socialization training.
 When she becomes a year old, Gracie will learn to detect stress and anxiety during specialty training.

 When Gracie identifies a stressed officer, Lt.
 Brittany Jenkins explained that “she’ll actually be able to go and lay down next to them.”